nawkboy/nawkboy.github.io/GetKanbanProductionGuide.md

 # Russell Healyʼs getKanban Simulation Game

-Russell Healy of getKanban Limited in New Zealand has created a fantastic instructional board game called “getKanban.”
+Russell Healy of getKanban Limited in New Zealand has created a fantastic instructional board game called "getKanban."
 You can read more at [the game website](https://getkanban.com/).

 This game is easily the most efficient way I know for people to learn Kanban at the next level of depth.
 I find players learn in three hours what would otherwise take more than a day to learn.
 Such is the instructional power of a very effective simulation, which the getKanban game definitely is.